SpitSwapula/Ultracoin/README.md

 Coins will recharge over time and you will receive a notification.

 Add players to blacklist and whitelist so you can choose who is targetted.

+Coins can be punted with Gravity Gun for extra range